AxsKramer/platzi-store-react-redux-jest/README.md

-# platzi-store-react-redux-jest
+# Platzi Store React Redux Jest
-Project using react, redux and test with jest.
+Project using react, redux and testing with jest.